pubkey/eth-crypto/tutorials/signed-data.md

 # Tutorial: Sign and validate data with solidity

-In this tutorial we will sign data with javascript and later validate the signatur in a solidity smart-contract.
+In this tutorial we will sign data with JavaScript and later validate the signature in a solidity smart-contract.

 ## Prerequisites